Girishchowdaryy/7COM1079-Group-A-68/report/drafts/draft_background.md

-# Section 2 – Background Research (Completed)
+# \# Section 2 – Background Research (Final)

+#

-## 2.1 Research Papers (at least 3)
+# \## 2.1 Research Papers

-Nonis and Hudson (2010) analysed study behaviours among undergraduates and found that study hours showed only a modest positive relationship with GPA.
-They highlighted that the effect becomes meaningful only when students combine longer hours with effective study strategies, such as structured note-taking and distributed practice.
-Credé and Phillips (2011), through a large meta-analysis, reported that time spent studying is a weak predictor of academic performance when compared with study quality, motivation, and self-regulation skills.
-They concluded that raw hours alone often fail to capture meaningful learning behaviours.
-Plant, Ericsson, Hill, and Asberg (2005) further argued that deliberate practice—high-quality focused learning—is more important than time quantity.
-Their research showed that students who engaged in structured study achieved better academic outcomes even when total study hours were similar.
-Together, these studies indicate that while studying more may help, it is far from the strongest predictor of GPA, and simple linear relationships tend to be small or inconsistent across samples. (≈200 words)
+# Nonis and Hudson (2010) examined how study time and strategy quality predict academic outcomes.
+They found that time alone is a weak predictor unless combined with structured learning behaviour.
+Credé and Phillips (2011) conducted a meta-analysis showing that study habits and motivation consistently outperform raw study hours in predicting GPA.
+Plant et al. (2005) argued that deliberate practice—high-quality focused study—produces better academic performance even when total hours are similar.
+Together, prior research highlights a small, inconsistent link between study hours and GPA.

+#

-## 2.2 Why the Research Question Is of Interest
+# \## 2.2 Research Gap and Interest

-Although many students believe that studying more hours should directly increase GPA, past research shows inconsistent and often weak correlations.
-This creates a gap in understanding whether additional study time meaningfully improves performance within smaller student samples such as those in our dataset.
-Our research question is relevant because it tests whether the expected positive trend appears in real student-reported data.
-Identifying a weak or non-existent relationship highlights the need for future studies that measure study quality, learning strategies, and psychological factors rather than focusing solely on hours spent studying. (≈100 words)
+# Students often assume more study hours always equal higher GPA, but research shows the relationship is weak and inconsistent.
+Most studies focus on large, diverse samples; far fewer examine smaller dataset contexts like ours.
+Evaluating whether the expected positive trend appears in real student-reported data helps identify whether hours alone matter or if other factors dominate.
+This gap justifies our research question and encourages future work exploring study strategies instead of raw time.